manoelcampos/market-tracker/README.md

 # Market Tracker

-A Node.js console application to track market assets, currently including only stocks, but currencies and cryptocurrencies are planned to be supported.
+A Node.js console application to track market assets, currently including stocks and cryptocurrencies.
 It works for Windows, Linux and macOS.

 It uses Yahoo Finance data for stocks.
 **This way, the app cannot be used for commercial porpuses.**
+The API from the brazilian exchange [Mercado Bitcoin](https://www.mercadobitcoin.com.br/api-doc/) used for cryptocurrencies.

 ## 1. Requirements